hamfree/TRADUCCIONES/Java-design-pattern-essentials/Part-5/README.md

 _Model View Controller_: Separate a user interface component’s screen representation from its underlying data and functionality;

-_Layers_: Partition an application into separate modular levels that communicate hierarchically.
+_Layers_: Partition an application into separate modular levels that communicate hierarchically